mygateme/mygate-wp/README.md

 ### Description

-MyGate - Empowering Businesses with Decentralized Crypto Payments 💱 Seamlessly accept Bitcoin, Ethereum, Tether USDT, Custom Tokens and more.
-With our decentralized gateway, you stay in complete control of your funds 💯
+MyGate - Empowering Businesses with Decentralized Crypto Payments. 💱 Seamlessly accept Bitcoin, Ethereum, Tether USDT, Custom Tokens and more.
+With our decentralized gateway, you stay in complete control of your funds. 💯

 ### Features